stevenpelley/python-concurrency-playground/pyconcurrencyplayground/profileprocess/README.md

     + I don't think it meaningfully helps the case of "wait for first task to finish and then do something" -- it still looks like multithreading or the raw wait() primitive.
-    + there's an aspect of golang channels that I don't see addressed: take from _exactly 1_ queue.  asyncio.Queue has an async get(), but if you try to get() from multiple Queues concurrently you cannot guarantee after the first completes that you can cancel or stop all the others before they pop from other queues.
-None of the "build golang channels in python" I see on github address this.
-    + It is common in the standard library asyncio code that itself writes coroutines to access data from multiple tasks but not pay any special attention to atomicity/ordering of accesses.
-For now all tasks in the same loop run on the same thread (and with the GIL being removed this could change at some point!) so there's no actual data race.
-But any variable accesses separated by an await could have interveaning code run.
-This is similar to the rust "mutable" argument where to accesses with an interveaning function call need to know that the function call doesn't modify any of the relevant data.
-I just find it a bit harder to reason about if that await/function call involves several concurrent tasks using asyncio.wait or gather.
-It looks like multi-threaded code and I think needs some organization if not outright asyncio.Locks